o3de/o3de.org/content/docs/contributing/to-docs/get-started.md

 ## Writing process

-This section covers the technical details of the writing process, such as setting up you're writing environment.
+This section covers the technical details of the writing process, such as setting up your writing environment.

 ### Create a branch